 The member contribution rate is set by State law, depending on which plan the member participates in.
 The employer contribution rate is set by the actuarial process.
-Please note there is a lag in the rate shown.
-For example, the 2009 value is the rate prepared by the 2007 valuation and implemented for the period July 1, 2008 to June 30, 2009.

 Participant Trends

 The graph at the right shows the number of active participants has remained fairly stable.
 There has been a slight increase in the number of retirees over recent years.